hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 #### 8.7.9.2.
 An Example of Casting

-Since Node.js client's number type is like a double, to compare with an integer-like column, you need to use casting.
-Alternatively, you can use `Long` objects to compare with columns with `BIGINT` type.
+Since Node.js client's default number type corresponds to `DOUBLE` type in SQL, to compare with an integer-like column, you need to use casting.
+Alternatively, you can use `Long` objects where you have a column with `BIGINT` type, because `Long` objects correspond to the `BIGINT` type.

 In the example below, the `age` column's type is `INTEGER`.
-Since numbers are sent as `DOUBLE` by default and `DOUBLE` is not comparable with `INTEGER`, the query needs a `CAST`.
+Since `DOUBLE` is not comparable with `INTEGER`, the query needs an explicit cast.
 Note that, the cast can fail if the parameter cannot be converted to an integer.

 ```javascript
 const result = await client.getSql().execute('SELECT * FROM myMap WHERE age > CAST(?
 AS INTEGER) AND age < CAST(?
 AS INTEGER)',